duncan-iaria/micro-wallet/README.md

 1. Typescript
 1. React Native
-1. Expo CLI's basic bootstrapped template (we don't actually use Expo at Bakkt, but it's quicker to set up)
+1. Expo CLI's basic bootstrapped template (we don't actually use Expo in our full-scale application, but it's quicker to set up)
 1. [json-graphql-server](https://github.com/marmelab/json-graphql-server) for the back-end, database, and GraphQL
 1. [Apollo Client](https://www.apollographql.com/docs/react/) (React client for GraphQL requests)